Preservation & Environment

 The Foundation also raised $100 million for the construction of the 26,000-square-foot Statue of Liberty Museum, which opened in 2019.
 This building doubles the original museum's capacity, better accommodating the 4 million-plus visitors who pass through Liberty Island each year for a closer examination of the symbol of hope around the world.

-In 2016, Gregory Annenberg Weingarten received the Ellis Island Foundation's Family Heritage Award for his preservation efforts over the years.
-Gregory said, "I know that America's openness, its boundless hope and possibility, is a fire that lights up the whole world — from the most oppressed and war-torn countries to the most progressive and advanced ones.
-They look to us for our ideals, and those ideals are embodied by Ellis Island."
+The Annenberg Foundation has supported Lady Liberty through a series of grants that began in 2003 and help Statue of Liberty-Ellis Island Foundation and the National Park Service safeguard this national treasure.
+In 2016, Annenberg Foundation vice president/director and GRoW founder Gregory Annenberg Weingarten received the Ellis Island Foundation's Family Heritage Award for his preservation efforts over the years.
+"I know that America's openness, its boundless hope and possibility, is a fire that lights up the whole world — from the most oppressed and war-torn countries to the most progressive and advanced ones," said Gregory.
+"They look to us for our ideals, and those ideals are embodied by Ellis Island."

-CAPITAL SUPPORT - LIBERTY MUSEUM
+CAPITAL SUPPORT - ENGAGEMENT GALLERY STATUE OF LIBERTY MUSEUM

 Capital Support - The People of America Center at the Ellis Island Immigration Museum

 Operations - Renovations and re-opening of the Statue of Liberty